-I have been saddened by the recent suicide of a young man in our community.
-It is still hard for me to fathom that parents I know have suffered through the loss of their child from suicide.
+I have been saddened by the recent suicide of Washington State quarterback Tyler Hilinski.
+It is hard for me to fathom the pain his parents are suffering at the loss of their son.
 There are really no words for the shock and grief that is felt on so many levels.

 Unfortunately, teen suicide is not as uncommon as you might think.
 Each year, there are thousands of teens that commit suicide.
 Suicides are the 3rd leading cause of death for 15–24 year olds.
 In 2000, the CDC reported 1 out of 12 teens attempts suicide and up to 1 in 5 teens state that they have contemplated suicide at some point during their adolescent years.
 The statistics also show that the incidence of teen suicide has been increasing over the last years, which seems to correlate with the mounting pressures, both real and perceived, that our youth feel.
 As an adult I think "what could be that terrible to drive a teen to end their life when so much lies ahead of them?”.
 But a teen’s brain is not fully developed, and as any parent with a teen knows, teenagers are often impulsive with little thought of the true consequences of their actions.

 Teen suicides are usually related to depression, anxiety, confusion and the feeling that life is not worth living.
 An event such as a break up with a girlfriend or boyfriend, substance abuse, or failure at school may lead to suicide.